I'm writing a new lecture for my students!

 Associate Professor in Physical Geography

-Favourite thing to do in science I love to use a microscope to look at sub-fossil beetles!
+Favourite thing to do in my job: I love to use a microscope to look at sub-fossil beetles!
 I study these to investigate past ecosystems and climates

 I am an environmental archaeologist and palaeoecologist – I study past species, communities and ecosystems over the last 450,000 years.
 This includes interactions with humans!
 A large component of my work concerns the beginnings of early agriculture and its ecological impacts